dvco-xx/project-bedrock/docs/DEVELOPER_SETUP.md

 ### "The connection to the server was refused"

 The cluster might be down or you're in the wrong region.
 Verify:

 ```bash
 aws eks describe-cluster \
   --name project-bedrock-cluster \
   --region us-east-1
 ```

-## Need Help?

-Please contact me (cluster admin) with the error message and command you ran.